arschilke/StressedDeserts/README.md

 npm install
 node server.js

-**Note** If the Google map gives you a blue screen the refresh sometime too many request slows the api.
-We are processing over 35000 data points
+**Note** If the Google map gives you a blue screen then refresh the page.
+Sometimes too many requests slow the api and processing process.
+We are processing ~25000 data points.

 ## Inspiration
 During the HopHacks Hackathon, our team was considering the millions of families in the US who live in areas known as “food deserts”.